 Two other optional divisions are sometimes used at IDPA tournaments.
 They are Back-Up Gun (BUG) and are broken down to revolver or semi-auto.
 See the current IDPA Rule Book or website for more information.

 Most USPSA Divisions have both a Major and Minor Power Factor.
-Hits outside of the “A” zone are scored higher with major loads, and lower with minor loads.
-Six USPSA divisions and their power factors are listed below.
+Hits outside of the “A” zone are worth more with major loads, and lower with minor loads.
+Check out the six USPSA divisions and their power factors below (power factor doesn’t matter for pistol caliber carbine shooters):

 - Open Division – Major – 165, Minor – 125.
 Mostly highly modified semi-autos, with extended ported barrels and optic sights.
 Popular calibers are 38 Super Comp and 9MM Major.